SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Where are the flowers you needed, Fluttershy?"
 Pinkie asks cheerfully.

-"Not too far from here.
-Thank you for helping," Fluttershy says.
+"Not too far from here," Fluttershy says.
+"Thank you for helping."

 "Anything for a friend!"
 Pinkie bounces along with a smile.